 Instruct your customers to search for a QR Reader in their smartphone’s app store.
 Apple has built QR Code recognition directly into its camera app, which means all you need to do is open it and point it at the desired code in question.

 To see how it works, view the photos below.
-Stay tuned for an in-depth demonstration on how to add a QR code to your own products.
+For an in-depth demonstration on how to add a QR code to your own products, click here.

 —Cheryl Kuchek, Sublimation for Beginners and Beyond